When Married Filing Separately Will Save You Taxes

 The spouse with the loss or substantial medical outlay calculates deductibility against his or her own lower AGI when the couple files separate returns.
 When one spouse can lower taxable income this way, married filing separately might trim a couple's overall tax burden.

 When you don't want to be liable for your partner's tax bill, choosing the married-filing-separately status offers financial protection: the IRS won't apply your refund to your spouse's balance due.
 Separate returns make sense to prevent the IRS from seizing a spouse's tax refund when the other has fallen behind on child support payments.

 Couples in the process of divorcing may shun joint returns to avoid post-divorce complications with the IRS, while a spouse who questions her partner's tax ethics may feel more comfortable living a separate tax life.

-All couples living in community-property states must consider state law when deciding how to file.
+Couples living in community-property states should consider state law when deciding how to file.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.

 And if you want to file your own taxes, you can still feel confident you'll do them right with TurboTax as we guide you step by step.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.